Way-Of-The-Net/Home/content/pages/index.md

       Enabling users to choose the algorithmic strategy they feel most comfortable with to manage their portfolio.
     features:
-      - title: Pick a Strategy.
+      - title: Select your strategy.
+Control your risk.
         image: images/feature1.png
         image_alt: App preview on a phone and tablet
         content: >-